Revisiting critical orbits of test particles traveling in a black hole background: Charged particles traveling in a Reissner-Nordstr o m space-time

-Thus, compared to an uncharged black hole, a charged black hole possesses a smaller photon sphere and therefore casts a smaller shadow.
-In the extreme case $Q=M$, the smallest possible photon sphere and shadow radius are obtained
+Thus, relative to an uncharged black hole, a charged black hole has a smaller photon sphere and therefore casts a smaller shadow.
+In the extremal case $Q=M$, the photon sphere and shadow attain their minimal radii

-Given the condition for the existence of the horizon $Q < M$, the case of three coincident real roots cannot occur.
-Thus, the function $f(u)$ in the critical case can only degenerate to
+Given the condition for the existence of a horizon $Q < M$, the case of three coincident real roots cannot occur.
+Thus, in the critical case, the function $f(u)$ can only degenerate into

 where